-The IBM SPSS is the Statistical Software Tool that is used for Spam Email data analysis.
+The IBM Spss is the Statistical Software Tool that is used for Spam Email data analysis.
 The IBM Statistical Tool can analyze the data and helps to create Graphs and Charts to display it quite easily.
-Before sending results into the SPSS tool the Data sets are standardized and then the data is converted into arrays.
+Before sending results into the Spss tool the Data sets are standardized and then the data is converted into arrays.
 The IBM tool can easily handle large data because it consists of a wide array of characteristics.
-The number of clusters required is pictured and analyzed and therefore the existing algorithms are compared.
+The number of clusters required is pictured and analyzed and therefore the existing algorithms are obtained.
 It gives the Mean value for the Group statistics.
-The Group-1 and Group-2 Accuracy as shown in Table 1 the Different Test Sizes and their average accuracy values that are acquired after being tested with the Random Forest Algorithm Classifier and Multinomial Naive Bayes Classifier with 10 Sample test sizes.
+The Group-1 and Group-2 Accuracy as shown in Table 1 the different Test sizes and their average accuracy values that are acquired after being tested with the Decision Tree Algorithm Classifier and Random Forest Algorithm Classifier with 10 Sample test sizes (Dedeturk and Akay 2020).
 The Data Sets for the Spam Email Prediction are taken from the kaggle which consists of Both Dependent Variables and In-Dependent Variables in Table-2 and Table-3.
 The Statistical Comparison of The Spam Email Prediction using two Sample groups was done with the SPSS Version 25.
 The Analysis was done using the Mean, Median, Independent T-Test, and Deviation.
-For each sample size of data, the Accuracy is deviating between 3% to 5% (Wood and Krasowski 2020).
-Finally sent all the Test sizes and also their Accuracy into the Spss tool and found the Average Accuracy values of the Random Forest Algorithm Classifier and Multinomial Naive Bayes Classifier.
+For each sample size of data, the Accuracy is deviating between 3% to 5%.
+So that we finally sent all the Test sizes and also their Accuracy into the Spss tool and found the Average Accuracy values of the Decision Tree Algorithm Classifier and the Random Forest Algorithm Classifier.